Comparing Amazon Music to Apple Music on Android

 |$15

-Amazon Music's free, ad-supported tier is only available on Echo speakers and Alexa-supported devices
+Amazon Music's single-device tier is only available on Echo speakers and Alexa-supported devices.

 Amazon Music Unlimited

 If you're already an Amazon Prime member and you either don't currently pay for another subscription service or if you are unhappy with your current one, you should give Amazon Music Unlimited serious thought.
-It offers a full music catalog of over 50 million songs (not unlike Spotify or Apple Music), and it has several tier options to suit different needs and setups, including free plans (Prime Music), single-device plans, student plans, family plans, and HD plans.
+It offers a full music catalog of over 75 million songs (not unlike Spotify or Apple Music).
+It has several tier options to suit different needs and setups, including free plans (Prime Music), single-device plans, student plans, and family plans.

+There's also access to 7 million songs in Ultra HD, including exclusive Ultra HD remastered albums, offering up to 24-bit, 192Khz quality, which is 10 times the bitrate of a standard file and helps you hear every nuance in a studio recording.
+Meanwhile, HD quality tunes come in the standard plan, with twice the bitrate, preserving details in songs for CD-quality lossless audio.
+There's also spatial audio content, which provides an even more immersive listening experience with compatible songs.
+These added features make the listening experience rival that of CD quality, or better, which means you aren't sacrificing on sound quality in order to listen to streaming versus tracks on disc or other medium.

 Amazon Music doesn't have a reputation for expertly-curated music or personalized playlists that Apple Music, Spotify, and even Pandora are known for.
 Still, it is getting better in these areas.
-Part of that growth is a commitment to improving its customizations, and features like the Side by Side playlist series with artist commentary and its My Soundtrack and My Discovery Mix show it's improving.
+Part of that growth is a commitment to improving its customizations.
+Features like the Side by Side playlist series with artist commentary and My Soundtrack and My Discovery Mix show it's improving.
+Plus, Amazon now has podcasts in addition to music, with "millions" from which to choose as part of a subscription.
+Most recently, Amazon added synced podcast transcripts for following along with the podcasts, which is a really cool addition.

-Amazon is also aggressively promoting its music service via its website, Echo smart speakers, and advertising all over the web and physical world (like those huge banners in New York's Times Square).
-The company even had Taylor Swift, Dua Lipa, and others perform for an exclusive Prime Day concert, which is showcased and promoted heavily across its media platforms like Fire TV.
-It may not have the cool points that Spotify or Tidal have, but it's doing everything it can to gain mindshare along with its growing market share.
+Amazon may not have the cool points that Spotify or Tidal have, but it's doing everything it can to gain mindshare along with its growing market share.

 Apple Music

 After changing the music industry with iTunes and the iPod, Apple was admittedly late to the streaming music scene.
 However, as with anything Apple does, when it finally did arrive, it did so in a big way.
 In 2014, Apple acquired Beats, not so much for the fashionable headphones, but Dr. Dre's streaming music service of the same name and its many content deals.
 Beats already existed as an app on Android at the time, so it made perfect sense to transition Apple Music to that existing platform and user base.
 And you know what?
-It's actually a pretty great experience!
+It's a pretty great experience!

-Apple Music on Android offers all of the same features as on Apple devices, including the company's outstanding music curation and AI-powered personalization and customization.
+Apple Music on Android offers all of the same features as on Apple devices, including the company's outstanding music curation and AI-powered personalization and customization, along with access to podcasts as well.
 I've been blown away by how good the suggested music is, particularly when compared to the suggestions Amazon Music gives me.

 As good as Apple Music is on Android (and other platforms), it does have a few drawbacks.
 For starters, there is no free or ad-supported music tier, which is something that pretty much every other music service on Android offers.
-While Apple does offer student discounts and family plans, it doesn't offer any other price breaks (not even for super fanboys who subscribe to other Apple Services).
+Also, while Apple offers student discounts and family plans, it doesn't provide additional price breaks (not even for super fanboys who subscribe to other Apple Services).

+But, like Amazon, Apple has added spatial audio along with dynamic head tracking that, when wearing a pair of compatible Apple AirPods, can ensure the music follows and stays with you as you walk or move around, always sounding its best.
+With Dolby Atmos and lossless audio support, you'll get a premium listening experience with Apple Music as well.
+While the new feature called Apple Music Voice, which allows subscribers to search exclusively for songs using Siri and voice commands, isn't available for Android users, it's an interesting option that gives Apple additional versatility in plan options: Apple Music Voice is $4.99/mo.

-I've also been frustrated by how difficult it is to find songs that I've recently listened to on Apple Music (not just recently downloaded).
+With that said, I have been frustrated by how difficult it is to find songs that I've recently listened to on Apple Music (not just recently downloaded).
 This is something that Amazon Music has always been good at.
 Apple Music also has to overcome the undercurrent of hostility (sometimes blatant) as an invader of sorts on a competing platform in a way that other services do not.

 Battle of the brands who wins?

 Both of these music services offer an outstanding selection and good value, but ultimately, I believe that Amazon Music Unlimited edges Apple Music out for a few key reasons.
-For one, Amazon offers a lot more choice to its users when it comes to plan options and pricing (and choice is what Android is all about!).
-Additionally, Amazon Music Unlimited is available at higher quality bitrates than Apple Music, and that kind of detail matters to a lot of audiophiles.
+For one, Amazon offers a lot more choice to its users regarding plan options and pricing (and choice is what Android is all about!).
+Since the free, albeit limited, version comes as part of an Amazon Prime subscription, it's also an excellent way to test the waters before delving into a paid tier for much longer than a standard trial period, which both services offer.

-Ultimately your choice may be driven by other factors, such as what your family wants, what your friends use, or what kinds of extras you prefer.
-Either way, your options for streaming music services on Android may be even better than what you'd previously imagined.
+Ultimately when it comes to Amazon Music vs. Apple Music, your choice may be driven by other factors, such as what your family wants, what your friends use, or what kinds of extras you prefer.
+Either way, your options for streaming music services on Android could be even better than what you'd previously imagined.

 Best for user choice